 One of the world’s healthiest sports is at risk of dying out as clubs struggle to recover from the impact of Covid-19.

-While professional squash is thriving and being played at iconic venues around the world, such as Grand Central Terminal in New York and in front of the Pyramids in Egypt, the grassroots side of the game is floundering.
+While professional squash is thriving and features iconic venues such as Grand Central Terminal in New York and in front of the Pyramids in Egypt, the grassroots side of the game is floundering.

 Hundreds of clubs across the globe have already been forced out of business after having to close their doors for up to eight months during the height of the pandemic.